DataHenHQ/documentations/source/how_tos.rst

 Browser display
 ===============

 We support display size configuration within Browser Fetcher having 1366x768 as default size.
 This feature is quite useful when interacting with responsive websites and taking screenshots.
-Only `browser` and `fullbrowser` fetch types support this feature.
+Only `browser`, `fullbrowser`, `browser_fox` and `fullbrowser_fox` fetch types support this feature.

 IMPORTANT: For performance purposes, Browser Fetcher ignores images downloaded on the page by default.
 To enable it, see :ref:`Enabling browser images`.